mdzaheerjk/Poultry-Disease-Identification/README.md

 # Poultry-Disease-Identification
-Poultry diseases pose a significant threat to both the health of birds and the overall production efficiency of poultry farms.
-Early identification of these diseases through fecal analysis is essential for implementing timely interventions.
-This process not only helps in maintaining flock welfare but also enhances productivity
+Poultry diseases seriously impact bird health and farm productivity.
+Early detection through fecal analysis is crucial for timely treatment and prevention.
+It supports better flock welfare, reduces losses, and improves overall production efficiency, creating a healthier and more sustainable poultry farm ecosystem.